 Cahill lawyers have been at the forefront of antitrust law since our practice was established in the early 1920’s.
 As we continue in this tradition, we counsel and represent clients in high stakes litigation and governmental investigations as well as in mergers, acquisitions and other strategic, often complex transactions.
-Our lawyers and practice have been recognized by market-leading ranking publications, including Chambers USA, Global Competition Review and Benchmark Litigation, based in part on market commentary that defines the team as “national-level antitrust stars."
+Our lawyers and practice have been recognized by market-leading ranking publications, including Chambers USA, The Legal 500, Global Competition Review and Benchmark Litigation, based in part on market commentary that defines the team as “national-level antitrust stars."
+In 2022, members of Cahill’s trial team were recognized by The American Lawyer as Litigators of the Week for their precedent-setting win on behalf of Credit Suisse in a foreign exchange markets class action following an eight-day jury trial in the SDNY.

 Our lawyers are trained in a comprehensive range of antitrust and competition matters, from class action litigation and criminal and civil investigations to M&A and other strategic transactions.
 In addition, many of our antitrust assignments are handled by litigators who also manage general commercial, securities and insurance disputes.
 This diversity of experience and skills distinguishes our team and is in part responsible for the perspective, judgment, and creativity that our clients often cite as a benefit of selecting Cahill to represent them in their most significant antitrust matters.

-We represent various financial institutions, insurance companies, media and telecommunications firms, pharmaceutical companies and manufacturers, including AIG, Akzo Nobel, Credit Suisse Group, HSBC, Mitsubishi Corporation, The New York Times Company and XL Capital Ltd., among others.
+We represent various financial institutions, insurance companies, media and telecommunications firms, pharmaceutical companies and manufacturers, including 1-800-FLOWERS.COM, AIG, Akzo Nobel, American Express, Arch Capital Group, Credit Suisse Group, HSBC and The New York Times Company, among others.

 Cahill litigators represent clients in major civil and criminal investigations and have extensive experience defending antitrust suits asserting price fixing, bid rigging and boycotts, among other claims.
 We have been involved in many of the most consequential antitrust investigations and related class actions in recent years, including LIBOR, municipal bond derivatives, insurance brokerage fees, IPO underwriting fees, music CDs, vitamins and thermal fax paper.
 We have represented a leading global marine construction company in massive treble damage litigation brought by the world's largest oil companies.